cwi-dis/igor/igor/std-plugins/readme.md

 ## Plugin Structure

+A plugin generally contains either a Python module or a set of scripts (or both) to communicate with an external device or service.
+In addition a plugin can contain user-interface pages to allow the user to configure or operate the plugin (or the device it controls).

 ### igorplugin.py

 A plugin can be implemented in Python.
 Then it must define a class (or factory function)